 In order to provide an environment conducive to learning, all patrons are expected to respect the rights of others when using the library.
 Any offensive conduct or language within the library should be reported to a library staff member.
 Threatening or dangerous behavior will be reported to UDC Campus Police immediately.

-Although the UDC Law Library is primarily for the use of current UDC Law faculty, students, and staff, the law library also is open to the public.
+Although the UDC Law Library is primarily for the use of current UDC Law faculty, students, and staff, the law library also is open to the public and non-law UDC affiliates during posted hours of operation.
 Children under the age of 16 should be accompanied by an adult at all times in the Library.
 Service hours for the UDC Law community and the general public are posted on the law library’s website.

-During law school exam periods, access to the law library is restricted to UDC Law students, faculty, and staff.
+During weekends, holidays, and law school exam periods, access to the law library is restricted to UDC Law students, faculty, and staff.

 Use of law library study spaces is available to current law students, faculty, and staff 24/7.
 Library staff are not in the law library outside posted service hours, nor do they respond to emails and phone calls.
 Students should not let anyone in except themselves, nor should students prop open doors.
 Campus police periodically patrol the Library Level while the service desks are closed.
 If you have an emergency, call Campus Police at 202-274-5050.